Skip to main content Skip to navigation

 What you can expect from us

-We want to instil in you the same passion for the study of economics that we have.
-Therefore, we aim to engage you with all course material and create an enjoyable environment in which to learn and develop.
-You should be aware of what you can expect from any module and it is the role of the Department to ensure that this information is clearly set out and available.
+We want to instil in you the same passion for economics that we have.
+Therefore, we want to engage you with our module content, and create an enjoyable environment in which you can learn and develop.
+Below are the key elements that you should expect from every Economics module that you take:

-- details of core texts and further readings to give you the best opportunity to prepare for lectures and Support and Feedback classes
+• Details of core texts and further readings to give you the best opportunity to prepare for lectures and Support and Feedback classes;

 For any assessments you should expect:

-- assessment details to be outlined, including the format of the assignment, assessment rules, the submission dates and the expectations of the module lecturer
+• Assessment details to be outlined, including the format of the assignment, assessment rules, the submission dates and the expectations of the module lecturer;

-- to receive your marked work with feedback and/or annotations within 20 working days of the submission date, unless extenuating circumstances prevent this.
+• To receive your marked work with feedback and/or annotations within 20 working days of the submission date, unless extenuating circumstances prevent this.
 If the date for returning work is missed, you will be notified.

-While the university environment is — and should be — very different from school/college, you should still expect your lecturers and tutors to have time to discuss any concerns or questions you have about the module material.
+While the university environment is, and should be very different from school/college, you should still expect your lecturers and tutors to have time to discuss any concerns or questions you have about the module material.
 To this end, you should expect:

-- all tutors to be available for a minimum of two hours per week in term time to meet you to offer advice and feedback.
+• All tutors to be available for a minimum of two hours per week in term time to meet you to offer advice and feedback.

-Details of how to access the Advice and Feedback hours will be available under the relevant staff profile on our people webpage.Link opens in a new window
+Details of how to access the Advice and Feedback hours will be available under the relevant staff profile on ourpeople webpage.Link opens in a new window

 Key sources of information